ekedonald/Shell-Scripting/README.md

 * Save and quit the file by using the `esc` key and typing `:wq!`

-*This piece of code prompts you to type a number and prints a statement stating the number is positive or negative.*
+*This piece of code prompts you to type a number and prints a statement stating whether the number is positive or negative.*

 * Run the script and enter a positive integer `2` in the prompt.